datanav/docs/configuration-sources-rest.rst

    * - ``properties``
      - Object
      - The properties mapping used as default values for the emitted entitites.
-Note that if both are present the properties in the emitted entity takes precendence.
+Note that if both are present the properties in the emitted entity takes precedence.
 Also note that this property can be defined in the specified ``operation`` section of the :ref:`REST system <rest_system>` as well.
-The source configuration will take precendence if defined.
+The source configuration will take precedence if defined.
      -
      -